$\rm{C {\small IS}}^2$: A Simplified Commonsense Inference Evaluation for Story Prose: Appendix

 The methods used in our paper build in large part upon work by prior researchers.
 The T5~\cite{t5} language model we used was pretrained on a massive dataset for many days.
 Despite the energy usage, T5 has proved be a valuable tool that can be used for countless downstream NLP applications, ours included.
 As for our own trained models, we note that we further fine-tuned T5 on an array of diagnostic and custom tasks.
 During development, we made sure to pilot any experiments on smaller datasets, and we carefully managed our GPU and CPU usage throughout.

-As for the data used, the ROCStories~\cite{mostafazadeh-etal-2016-corpus} and GLUCOSE~\cite{mostafazadeh-etal-2020-glucose} datasets involved a great deal of careful task design and work with crowd-source workers.
-We thank these researchers for their ethical treatment of their crowd-source workers, with fair pay and two-way communication~\cite{moon-glucose-data}.
+As for the data used, the ROCStories \cite{mostafazadeh-etal-2016-corpus} and GLUCOSE \cite{mostafazadeh-etal-2020-glucose} datasets, in which our work builds on, involved a great deal of careful task design and interaction with crowd-source workers.
+We thank these researchers for their ethical treatment of their crowdsource workers, with fair pay and two-way communication~\cite{moon-glucose-data}.

 We will publicly release all our code, from data preprocessing, to model training, to final evaluation, to ensure that our work is fully reproducible.